fuzzball03/esp-link/README.md

 --------------------
 Esp-link uses semantic versioning.
 The main change between versions 1.x and 2.x was the addition of MQTT and outbound REST requests from the attached uC.
-The main change between 2.x and 3.x will be the addition of custom web pages (this is not ready yet).
+The main change between 2.x and 3.x will be the addition of custom web pages (this is not ready yet) and security.

 - The master branch is currently unstable as we integrate a number of new features to get to version 3.0.
 Please use v2.2.3 unless you want to hack up the latest code!